Faculty of Arts and Humanities

 Ioannis Michaloudis, PhD

-As the Founding Dean of the Faculty, my aim is to foster an environment where interdisciplinary education and innovation can flourish.
-It's about preparing our students to think beyond traditional boundaries of art, design and science, equipping them for the challenges and opportunities of a space age future.
-Synergies between these disciplines opens up new realms of creativity and originality.
-Designers and scientists approach problems from different angles, but together, we can unlock extraordinary potentials like here in this recent creation https://nypost.com/2024/03/05/lifestyle/purse-made-out-of-air-debuts-at-paris-fashion-week-thanks-to-nasa/
+As Founding Dean of the Faculty, my aim is to foster an environment where interdisciplinary education and innovation can truly flourish.
+Our Faculty now embraces not only Design and Landscape Architecture but also the Department of Law, extending our mission into the ethical and juridical dimensions of knowledge.
+It is about preparing our students to think beyond the traditional boundaries of their disciplines—equipping them for the challenges and opportunities of a space-age future.

-My role here at the American University of Cyprus is to educate by balancing aesthetics and functionality, beauty and truth.
-These “spaces in-between” -as the mathematician Henri Poincaré described- are immeasurable…you can only feel them!
+At the American University of Cyprus, my role is to educate by balancing aesthetics with functionality, beauty with truth, and innovation with justice.
+These “spaces in-between”—as the mathematician Henri Poincaré once described—are immeasurable; they can only be felt.

-This is my advice to all students of Design and young Landscape Architects: to feel.
+This is my advice to all students of Design, young Landscape Architects, and future Lawyers alike: learn to feel.

 Ioannis Michaloudis, PhD